Minhbo2/BullsAndCows/README.md

 # Bulls And Cows

-...Inspired by many iterations of Bulls And Cows game, I decided to create a version using the same concept for guessing an isogram word instead of digits.
+Inspired by many iterations of Bulls And Cows game, I decided to create a version using the same concept for guessing an isogram word instead of digits.
 The game will randomly pick a hidden isogram word from a word list.
 It will provide player with the first and the last letters of the hidden word as a hint.
 Player will fill in the missing letter/s in between to uncovered the hidden word.

 ## Rules:
 1. Player will be given a number of guesses to fill in the missing letter/s in between within a time limit.